outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - example:
           - error type: 'one incorrect difference type has an error type of "extreme difference" from another incorrect difference type'
-          - error structure: 'difference in related incorrect difference types (related by possible unrelated connection, like adjacence or group membership)'
+          - error structure: 'difference in possibly related incorrect difference types (related by possible unrelated connection, like adjacence or group membership)'
           - connecting structure:
             - 'extreme difference in incorrect difference types indicates a possible error (incorrect difference type) between the errors (incorrect difference types)'
             - 'errors can have errors in their connections (they can be incorrectly different from each other, as in they should be aligned)'
             - 'error structures (of difference) include extreme differences'
             - generated error type: 'one incorrect difference type has an error type of "extreme difference" from another incorrect difference type'

-      - predict interactivity & interaction output of structures to find interactive structures to use as components to connect problem/solution
+      - predict interactivity & interaction output of structures to find interactive structures to use as components to connect problem/solution, without computing every interaction to quickly identify probable interactions & probable interaction attributes like their output
         - interactivity based on:
           - whether a component can use/identify/process/store structures of the other
           - whether structural alignments/similarities/matches exist between the structures so they can attain emergent attributes like position and form structures of coordination & combination